Lusin Area Function and Molecular Characterizations of Musielak-Orlicz Hardy Spaces and Their Applications: Musielak-Orlicz tent spaces

 \begin{proposition} Let $\fai$ be as in Definition \ref{d2.2}.
 Then $T^c_{\fai}(\rr^{n+1}_+)\subset T^{2,\,c}_2(\rr^{n+1}_+)$ as sets. \end{proposition}

-\begin{proof} It is well known that for all $p\in(0,\fz)$, $T^{p,\,c}_2(\rr^{n+1}_+)\subset T^{2,\,c}_2(\rr^{n+1}_+)$ as sets (see, for example, \cite[Lemma 3.3(i)]{jy10}).
+\begin{proof} It is well known that, for all $p\in(0,\fz)$, $T^{p,\,c}_2(\rr^{n+1}_+)\subset T^{2,\,c}_2(\rr^{n+1}_+)$ as sets (see, for example, \cite[p.\,306, (1.3)]{cms85}).
 Thus, to prove $T^c_{\fai}(\rr^{n+1}_+)\subset T^{2,\,c}_2(\rr^{n+1}_+)$, it suffices to show that $T^c_{\fai}(\rr^{n+1}_+)\subset T^{p,\,c}_2(\rr^{n+1}_+)$ for some $p\in(0,\fz)$.
-Suppose that $f\in T^c_{\fai}(\rr^{n+1}_+)$ and $\supp f\subset K$, where $K$ is a compact set in $\rr^{n+1}_+$.
+Suppose that $f\in T^c_{\fai}(\rr^{n+1}_+)$ and $\supp (f)\subset K$, where $K$ is a compact set in $\rr^{n+1}_+$.
 Let $B$ be a ball in $\rn$ such that $K\subset\widehat{B}$.
 Then $\supp(\ca(f))\subset\widehat{B}$.
 Let $p_0\in(0,i(\fai))$ and $q_0\in(q(\fai),\fz)$.
 Then $\fai$ is of uniformly lower type $p_0$ and $\fai\in\aa_{q_0}(\rn)$.
 From this, H\"older's inequality, \eqref{2.2} and the uniformly lower type $p_0$ property of $\fai$, we deduce that

-where $1/q_0+1/q_0'=1$, which, implies that $f\in T^{p_0/q_0,\,c}_2(\rr^{n+1}_+)\subset T^{2,\,c}_2(\rr^{n+1}_+)$.
+where $1/q_0+1/q_0'=1$, which implies that $f\in T^{p_0/q_0,\,c}_2(\rr^{n+1}_+)\subset T^{2,\,c}_2(\rr^{n+1}_+)$.
 This finishes the proof of Proposition \ref{p3.1}. \end{proof}

-\section{Lusin area function and molecular characterizations of $H_\fai(\rn)$}
+\section{Lusin area function and molecular characterizations \\of $H_\fai(\rn)$}

 \parindent In this section, we first recall the Musielak-Orlicz Hardy space $H_\fai(\rn)$ introduced by Ky \cite{k}.
 Then we establish two equivalent characterizations of $H_\fai(\rn)$ in terms of the molecule and the Lusin area function.
-We begin with some notions and notation.
+We begin with some notion and notations.

-In what follows, we denote by $\cs(\rn)$ the \emph{space of all Schwartz functions} and by $\cs'(\rn)$ its \emph{dual space} (namely, the \emph{space of all tempered distributions}).
+In what follows, we denote by $\cs(\rn)$ the space of all Schwartz functions and by $\cs'(\rn)$ its \emph{dual space} (namely, the space of all \emph{tempered distributions}).
 For $m\in\nn$, define

 Then for all $f\in\cs'(\rn)$, the \emph{non-tangential grand maximal function} $f^\ast_m$ of $f$ is defined by setting, for all $x\in\rn$,